 - Not allowing negative emotion: The victim is typically chastised for emotional behavior.
 The focus is put on the emotional upset itself, not the cause behind it (which conveniently takes the focus off of him).
 He refuses to hear what it is she wants to talk about.
 The only subject is her emotion, which is unacceptable; in fact, it’s an issue she needs to work on, and one he finds unattractive.The silent treatment usually follows, which increases her frustration at not being able to express her thoughts and feelings.

 - Indirect aggressive abuse: Name-calling is direct and obvious, but an underhanded way to make it much less obvious is to drop the angry tone of voice that usually accompanies it, and disguise the insult as teaching, helping, giving advice, or offering solutions.
-It appears to be a sincere attempt to help, but it’s actually an attempt to belittle, control and demean you, and you will sense this.
+It appears to be a sincere attempt to help, but it’s actually an attempt to belittle, control and demean you.

 - Manipulators share intimate information about themselves, their lives and families early on to create a false sense of intimacy.
 You’ll automatically feel obliged or free to respond, and afterward you’ll trust him more and feel closer to him.
 Later, you’ll find out most of what he disclosed wasn’t true, and that he’ll use everything you told him about yourself to manipulate you or hurt you.